uva-reveal/uva-reveal.github.io/index.md

   <div class="tiles">
     <div class="tile">
       <h2 class="post-title">App Description</h2>
       <p class="post-excerpt"><strong>UVA Reveal</strong> is built with <a href="https://unity.com/solutions/mobile-ar" target="_blank">Unity</a>.
 Its goal is to engage the viewer in an Augmented Reality experience uncovering the history and connections between spaces objects and archives on UVA Grounds.
-The UVA Reveal app is available for Android as an Android Package Kit, or APK.
-Download the app.[LINK]</p>
+The UVA Reveal app is available for Android as an Android Package Kit, or APK. <a href="https://virginia.box.com/s/6j6ebes3lyn4c4vwks0yzlq1tke7v6zl">Download the app</a>.</p>
       <p class="post-excerpt"><a href="http://reveal.scholarslab.org/about/" target="_blank">Learn More</a></p>
     </div><!-- /.tile -->